 Only one gene, known as SCN5A, was definitively linked to Brugada syndrome—while evidence was lacking for the other 20 genes.
 All three teams independently agreed on these results.

 These results are troubling because they reveal that many genetic tests may fail to provide real insights.
 Use of these dubious tests could lead to incorrect diagnostic conclusions, unnecessary testing, treatments and anxiety and stress for patients and families.

-As to why the laboratories offer so many unproven tests, Dr. Gollob remarks that “Laboratories do not have to justify the inclusion of genes for clinical testing.
+As to why the laboratories offer so many unproven tests, Dr. Gollob says, “Laboratories do not have to justify the inclusion of genes for clinical testing.
 It’s possible that the increasingly competitive marketplace and a ‘more is better’ mentality has led to rapidly expanding gene panels.
 Our findings indicate that more rigorous standards are required to ensure that genetic tests are meaningful.”